theodorejb/cropt/README.md

 Type: `string`
 Default value: `"cr-slider"`

-Optionally set a different class on the zoom range input to customize styling.
+Optionally set a different class on the zoom range input to customize styling (e.g. set to `"form-range"` when using Bootstrap).

 ## Methods